makedeb/makedeb/README.md

 ## Usage ##
 Instructions can be found after installation with `makedeb --help`

+Documentation on the inner working of makedeb, as well as guides to contributing, are available in the [makedeb wiki](https://github.com/hwittenborn/makedeb/wiki).

 ## Get in touch ##
 A Matrix room is available at [#git:hunterwittenborn.com](https://matrix.to/#/#git:hunterwittenborn.com) for discussion of any of my projects.
 Feel free to hop in if you need any help.